Anarkkie/Classic-UI-Launcher-for-The-Sims-Legacy-Collection/README.md

 > It switches your monitor to a chosen resolution *before* the game boots, and switches back afterward.
 This avoids the game’s bad scaling.

 **Will this break anything?**
-> No. It doesn't touch Sims.exe or any core files.
+> No. It doesn't touch `Sims.exe` or any core files.
 It only changes display settings temporarily.

 **Why is my antivirus flagging this?**
 > NirCmd and compiled scripts can be falsely flagged.
-Check the [GitHub repo](https://github.com/Anarkkie/Classic-UI-Launcher-for-The-Sims-Legacy-Collection) if you want to build it yourself.
+Check the [GitHub repo](https://github.com/Anarkkie/Classic-UI-Launcher-for-The-Sims-Legacy-Collection).

 **Do I need admin rights?**
 > Only for the Setup to make shortcuts and copy files.
 The launcher itself runs without admin.

 **Isn’t lowering my resolution just blurry?**
 > Yes, in a sense — but that’s kind of the point.
-Your monitor’s GPU-based scaling looks **much better** than the game's internal one, especially for Sims 1.
+Your monitor’s GPU-based scaling looks **much better** than the game's internal one.
 > It smooths the UI and gives it that *classic*, authentic look.

 **EA App Initialization Failed.
 The game failed to successfully launch from the EA App.**